-The lexical entities present in the texts will be described and thoroughly investigated in order to produce a multilingual (Venetic, Oscan, Faliscan, and Celtic) computational lexicon.
-The project will investigate the specific requirements for the design of an efficient computational lexical model specifically dedicated to languages of fragmentary attestation.
-We will adopt Semantic Web standards and vocabularies for providing a structured and formal representation of the lexical items and their related information as well as for allowing for a sophisticated semantic access to the corpus of inscriptions.
+The lexical entities present in the texts are described and thoroughly investigated in order to produce a multilingual (Venetic, Oscan, Faliscan, and Celtic) computational lexicon.
+The project investigated the specific requirements for the design of an efficient computational lexical model specifically dedicated to languages of fragmentary attestation.
+We adopt Semantic Web standards and vocabularies for providing a structured and formal representation of the lexical items and their related information as well as for allowing for a sophisticated semantic access to the corpus of inscriptions.
 The challenges to be faced in lexical modeling are numerous, since we are dealing with Restsprachen, and they range from lemmatisation issues to sense representation, given that often meanings can be reconstructed only partially and hypothetically.

 Corpus and lexicon interact with each other and will be equipped with a bibliographic apparatus structured according to digital bibliographic models.
 A bibliography of the languages of ancient Italy, with particular reference to the languages analysed by the project, was created through the ZOTERO bibliographic platform, in a public group library, constantly updated.
 Furthermore, the bibliography is released in TEI format, to make it compatible with the EpiDoc standard, and mapped according to FRBRoo, a formal ontology intended to represent the underlying semantics of bibliographic information, for the LOD release.